perrycate/tournamap/README.md

 ```
 mix run -e Util.update_tourneys
-cp tournaments.json publi/
 ```

-Start the server:
+If you wish to see the updated data in the frontend, copy the newly-created `tournaments.json` file into the `public` folder before following the frontend setup instructions above:

 ```
-npm start
+cp tournaments.json public/
 ```

-By default the server runs on port `4000`, so you can access the site at `http://localhost:4000/index.html`.
-Be certain that you're using `localhost` and not `127.0.0.1`.
-The tile provider (used for the maps) will only work if the request is coming from "localhost".

 ## Contributing

-Frontend code is located in `priv/static`.
+Static files are located in `/public`, react components are in `/src`.
-"Backend" (ie the one-off code to download tournaments and save as a json file) is in `lib/`.
+The "Backend" (ie the one-off code to download tournaments and save as a json file) is in `lib/`.
 Tournament fetching code exists in `lib/util.ex`.

 The code is a mess, sorry.